Build a Mock Robot

 4. In the Port field type 8081.

-5. Click Save config.
+5. Click Save.

 Run a second instance of viam-server for your sub-part

-Screenshot of the Viam app’s Control tab for the main part that lists the main arm, and the sub part motor component.
+Screenshot of the Viam app's CONTROL tab for the main part that lists the main arm, and the sub part motor component.

 Control a sub-part using the Viam SDK

-motor = Motor.from_robot(robot=robot, name='SubPart:motor2')
+motor = Motor.from_robot(robot=machine, name='SubPart:motor2')

-myMotor, err := motor.FromRobot(robot, "motor2")
+myMotor, err := motor.FromRobot(machine, "motor2")

 if err != nil {